harrisonritz/mne-opm/README.md

 ## Installation (quick)

-1. Copy or create your environment variables file (see `env-vars.env.example` if present) and export it in your shell.
-2. Run the installer to create the conda environment and install Python dependencies.
+Run the installer to create the conda environment and install Python dependencies.

 Example (from project root):